 2. Stress Tolerance

-Stress is something everyone experiences, sometimes daily.
+Stress is something everyone experiences in their daily life.
 Having high stress levels dramatically decreases your mental and physical health.
-When you are presented with situations that increase your stress, stop what you are doing and breath- you will be surprised how helpful taking 5 deep breathes will be.
+When you are presented with situations that increase your stress, stop what you are doing and breathe to remain calm- you will be surprised how helpful taking 5 deep breaths will be.
 We are all busy people, but it is important to take a little time and de-stress.
 Some things you can do are:

 - Read a book

 Impulses, everyone has been a victim of acting on an impulse.
 Maybe it was that chocolate bar that was right by the checkout or that new gadget that you need to buy right now!

 Although not every impulse ends in a negative outcome, they contribute to the decrease in your overall well-being.
 It is important to control your impulses and rationally think about what you are about to do.

 Even if you are a workaholic and your job takes up 90% of your time, it is important to create and maintain friendships outside your work life.
 If you are surrounded by business 24/7, it will start to weigh on your mental health.
 When you leave work, leave everything work-related, including your work-related thoughts, behind.
 It is great to make work-friends, but just remember when you meet outside of work, don’t talk about it.
 Surround yourself with people that are going to lift your spirits; who understand your beliefs, opinions, and will support you through all aspects of your life.

 Self-management is a never-ending process.
 Remember that taking care of yourself first doesn’t mean you are not looking out for others; rather, it demonstrates your passion for your self-worth, which is an important value to have!

 Take our EQ Assessments to learn more about yourself and your well-being.